 I’m sure many of you are thinking it’s time to detox after the holidays.
 But did you know that lemons help the body detox naturally?
 There’s no reason to spend money on costly cleanses.
-All you need is water and some lemon juice.
+All you need is water and the juice.

 Sip a warm glass of water with lemon every morning.
-This helps purify your blood and get rid of toxins.
-Lemon juice has also been known to relieve a headache, lower blood pressure, freshen breath, reduce asthma symptoms, aid digestion and reduce respiratory phlegm.
+This helps purify your blood and detoxes your body.
+The juice has also been known to relieve a headache, lower blood pressure, freshen breath, reduce asthma symptoms, aid digestion, and reduce respiratory phlegm.
 Lemons also help prevent arthritis, rheumatism, throat infections, gum disease, and kidney stones.
 If you want a little extra zing in your lemon water, add a bit of fresh ginger and honey.

-Make sure to eat a little bit of the white pith of a lemon or other citrus fruits because they contain powerful bioflavonoids, that are anti-aging and health enhancing.
-The bioflavonoid levels are highest when a citrus fruit is picked fresh and ripe.
-Shred the white pith into lemon zest and use it to flavor dishes such as desserts, meat, fish or salads.
+Make sure to eat a little bit of the white pith of a lemon or other citrus fruits because they contain powerful bioflavonoids, that are anti-aging and health-enhancing.
+The bioflavonoid levels are highest when citrus fruit is picked fresh and ripe.
+Shred the white pith into lemon zest and use it to flavor dishes such as desserts, meat, fish, or salads.

 A brief world history of lemons

 When I visited Sorrento and the Amalfi Coast in 2014, lemon trees were growing everywhere.
-Italians have been eating and using lemons since Roman times to flavor their food and desserts, make perfume, use as natural household products and for medicinal purposes.
+Italians have been eating and using them since Roman times to flavor their food and desserts, make perfume, use as natural household products, and for medicinal purposes.
 The Sfusato lemon of Sorrento and the Amalfi Coast is unique to Italy.
-It originated in the Himalayas where the Lamas used it for therapeutic purposes.
+It originated in the Himalayas where Lamas used it for therapeutic purposes.